 Initially, only the school officer responsible for handling harassment or bullying issues will see the report.
 They may use some of the facts you report to help resolve the problem or in extreme cases, contact law enforcement if someone is in physical danger of a genuine threat.

-Filing only honest reports is a condition of using the Bridg-iT System, and people who knowing file false claims for malicious purposes can face legal consequences.
-Filing is also confidential, not anonymous, so the filing party is known to the administrator and therefore accountable.
+Filing only honest reports is a condition of using the Bridg-it System, and people who knowingly file false claims for malicious purposes can face legal consequences.
+Filing is also confidential, not anonymous, so the filing party is known to the administrator and is therefore accountable.

 Bridg-it will not supply any personal information without either your parent’s written permission, or in extreme cases, a Court Order.